cxreiff/bevy_ratatui_render/README.md

 ## multiple renders

 `RatatuiRenderPlugin` can be added to bevy multiple times.
-To access the correct render, use the same string id you passed into `RatatuiRenderPlugin::new()` to call the `target(id)` and `widget(id)` methods on the `RatatuiRenderContext` resource.
+To access the correct render, use the same string id you passed into `RatatuiRenderPlugin::new(id, dimensions)` to call the `target(id)` and `widget(id)` methods on the `RatatuiRenderContext` resource.

 ## supported terminals

 Printing to terminal relies on the terminal supporting 24-bit color.
-I've personality tested and confirmed that the following terminals display correctly:
+I've personally tested and confirmed that the following terminals display correctly:

 - Alacritty